E-commerce photography in

 E-commerce is a booming industry, and with it, e-commerce photography.
 Done correctly, e-commerce photography can be a quick and easy way to make money, but there’s a few tricks to getting it right.

-In a recent ‘How To’ video that I did with broncolor’s Urs Recher, we showed you an effective setup for shooting e-commerce fashion, but there’s much more to online sales than just fashion.
+In two recent ‘How To’ videos that I did with broncolor’s Urs Recher, we showed you an effective setup for shooting e-commerce fashion as well as pack shots using continuous lighting.
 Whether you’re shooting fashion or products, I’ve outlined a few important guidelines that will help you produce the best possible results simply and easily.

 How to shoot e-commerce photography